yuqiii-wang/KnowledgeNotes/languages/java/maven.md

 </div>
 </br>

+If to use private maven repository, e.g., enterprise nexus, remember to import the private maven repository cert to `"/path/to/<jre-version>/lib/security/cacerts"` as well.
+The java home directory might be admin-protected, e.g., `C:\Program Data\java\`, copy to user home directory and import the cert.

-1. Add custom Maven settings, where `Override` should be ticked to force using custom settings.
+3. Add custom Maven settings, where `Override` should be ticked to force using custom settings.

 <div style="display: flex; justify-content: center;">
     <img src="imgs/idea_maven_seetings.png" width="50%" height="50%" alt="idea_maven_seetings" />